easyrent-digital/Product-Alpha-Alternate/README.md

 * *./mobile/App.js* is the main React Native App.
 * *./mobile/index.js* is the main entry point of the mobile app.

-## Backend
+## Backoffice

-The backend is a web application built with Node.js, ReactJS and MUI.
-From the backend, the admin user can create and manage suppliers, cars, locations, users and bookings.
-When the admin user creates a new supplier, the supplier will receive an automatic email for creating his account to access the backend so he can manage his car fleet and bookings.
+The backoffice is a web application built with Node.js, ReactJS and MUI.
+From the backoffice, the admin user can create and manage suppliers, cars, locations, users and bookings.
+When the admin user creates a new supplier, the supplier will receive an automatic email for creating his account to access the backoffice so he can manage his car fleet and bookings.

-* *./backend/assets/* folder contains CSS and images.
+* *./backoffice/assets/* folder contains CSS and images.
-* *./backend/pages/* folder contains ReactJS pages.
+* *./backoffice/pages/* folder contains ReactJS pages.
-* *./backend/components/* folder contains ReactJS components.
+* *./backoffice/components/* folder contains ReactJS components.
-* *./backend/services/* contains BookCars API client services.
+* *./backoffice/services/* contains BookCars API client services.
-* *./backend/App.js* is the main ReactJS App that contains routes.
+* *./backoffice/App.js* is the main ReactJS App that contains routes.
-* *./backend/index.js* is the main entry point of the backend.
+* *./backoffice/index.js* is the main entry point of the backoffice.